pybee-attic/Python-Android-support/README.rst

      More details at http://developer.android.com/tools/sdk/ndk/index.html

 #.
-Add the Android SDK tools to your path
+Add the Android SDK `/tools` directory to your path.

 #.
-Launch "android", and make sure you have all the necessary parts of the SDK.
+Launch `android`, and make sure you have all the necessary parts of the SDK.
 You
    can do this using the graphical interface, or using the command line::

     $ android update sdk -u -a -t android-14